 If the LIBRARY copy is also your master copy

-- Go to the document in Library and from its popover menu, select “Download”.
+- Go to the document in Library, open its action menu, and select “Download”.

 - Make updates to the downloaded copy on your hard drive.

-- Go back to the Library copy's popover menu and select “Upload updated version”.
+- Go back to the Library copy's menu and select “Upload updated version”.

 - Select and uploaded the updated copy from your hard drive.

 When updating a document in Library , always use the "Upload updated version" feature from the action menu.
 If you delete a document from Library and then replace it with an updated version, any links to the original document will be broken.
 But, if you update via "Upload updated version", then your Library document will: